rehnumatahsin/GoOutfit_Group6/README.md

 Username: admin@mail.com
 Password: Password@123

-GoOutfit is a ecommerce website for selling cloths.
-This website is made using PHP,Javascript,booststrap.Html and css.
+GoOutfit is a ecommerce website for selling clothes.
+This website is made using PHP, Javascript, booststrap, Html, css and mySQL.
-This is a project for our App development website.
+This is a project for our Application development website.

 Background